 Please allow me to introduce myself to you.
 My name is Brian Herriott.
-I am the chap who has jumped into the fray and have been diligently working to acquire our friend Bill McKivor’s business, The Copper Corner.
-Whether I’m the most ideally suited individual to carry out this feat, and be judged equal to the herculean task of filling Bill’s shoes, I will leave up to you (and Bill, of course!)
+I am the chap who jumped into the fray and bought our friend Bill McKivor’s business, The Copper Corner, in 2019.

 As for my relationship with our beloved British tokens, I first discovered them at a coin show in Columbus, OH.
 There was a dealer with a lone Norfolk Norwich 23 and I thought to myself, “This looks interesting.”
 An affordable copper token from the 18th century, cool design, political message, and in uncirculated condition?
 Sounded good to me, so I bought it.
 Upon getting home, I delved into Google and it wasn’t long before I was hours into the magical world of what we all call ‘Conder’ tokens.
 Having decided I simply MUST have more of these, I searched around for dealers and quickly found my way to Bill McKivor and The Copper Corner.

 I soon found that I was no longer interested in finishing my U.S. Gold type set, my Barber dime XF set, or even my beloved collection of coins with birds on them.
 Well, I still have to get my New Zealand Kiwi silver proof dollars every year, because, well. . . .
 Kiwis!
 All I wanted, however, was more Conders!